moonbitlang/parser/fmt/README.mbt.md

 - Guarantee idempotence: formatting the code multiple times yields the same result after the first application.
 - Properly handle comments and merge blank lines.

-**Warning: This module is highly experimental and work in progress.**
+**Warning: This package is highly experimental and work in progress.**

 ## Status